thundergolfer/thundergolfer.github.io/collections/_posts/2025-03-09-the-first-llm.md

   >
 </figure>

-In January 2018, as I wrestled with Golang in my second internship, Australian Jeremy Howard published *ULMFit*, the first LLM.

-Alec Radford has become industry famous for GPT-1 and GPT-2.
-He is regarded by many as the inventor of the “LLM”.
-If Alec is not the inventor, you might think that surely the *Attention* paper authors should stake a claim.
-Well, science is a relay race and Alec Radford himself laid out on publish of GPT-1 from who he’d taken the baton.
+Alec Radford published *Improving Language Understanding by Generative Pre-Training* (GPT-1) on June 11, 2018.

+GPT-1 (Generative Pre-Train One) is widely accepted as an LLM.
+According to many it _is_ the first.
+But Jeremy Howard claims otherwise.
+If we’re to understand the LLM birth, we’ll have to mark down what exactly makes an LLM an LLM.

 <div style="display: flex; justify-content: center;">
 <blockquote class="twitter-tweet" data-lang="en" data-dnt="true"><p lang="en" dir="ltr">What I&#39;ve been working on for the past year! <a href="https://t.co/CAQMYS1rR7">https://t.co/CAQMYS1rR7</a><br><br>Inspired by CoVE, ELMo, and ULMFiT we show that a single transformer language model can be finetuned to a wide variety of NLP tasks and performs very well with little tuning/tweaking.</p>&mdash; Alec Radford (@AlecRad) <a href="https://twitter.com/AlecRad/status/1006247734691545089?ref_src=twsrc%5Etfw">June 11, 2018</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>
 </div>

-Alec Radford published *Improving Language Understanding by Generative Pre-Training*, or GPT-1, on June 11, 2018.
-GPT-1 (Generative Pre-Train One) is widely accepted as an LLM.
-According to many it iss the first.
-But Jeremy Howard claims otherwise.
-If we’re to understand the LLM birth, we’ll have to mark down what exactly makes an LLM an LLM.

 ## What is an LLM?

-An LLM is a language model which has been so effectively self-supervisedly trained as a ‘next word predictor’ that it can be easily and successfully adapted to many specific text-based tasks.
+**LLM** <span style="color: #546E7A;">(_**noun**_)</span>: a language model which has been so effectively self-supervisedly trained as a 'next word predictor' that it can be easily and successfully adapted to many specific text-based tasks.

 Having read GPT-1, 2, 3, and a few other papers, this is the definition I like.
-It’s not a trivial definition, so I will break it down and give specifics.
+It’s not a trivial definition, so let's break it down:

 - **"is a language model"** → the inputs and predicted outputs are components of human written language (e.g. English).
 These components are not necessarily, and not typically, words.
 They may be characters, or character sequences (tokens).
 - **"self-supervisedly trained"** → the dataset is *unlabelled* text from which (x,y) examples are produced.
-This was an important departure from task-specific, labelled text datasets.
+This was an important departure from task-specific, exspesive, labelled text datasets.
 - **"next word predictor"** → the model is given a sequence of words/characters/tokens and must predict what comes next.
 "The cat in the" → "hat".
-- **"easily adapted"** → no architectural changes are made to the model, and few-shot capabilities.
+- **"easily adapted"** → no architectural changes are made to the model; model has few-shot, even one-shot capabilities.
 - **"successfully adapted"** → achieve state of the art performance
 - **"many specific text-based tasks"** → the model can perform classification, question-answering, parsing, and other text challenges with state-of-the-art performance.
 This is an important leap beyond task-specific language models which are good at one thing and bad at basically everything else.

 I’ve conspicuously left out the “large” part of the LLM definition, but it’s implied by the success of the self-supervised generative training.
 Before a certain parameter size, this language model architecture didn’t work.
 Nowadays, the largest LLMs are 1000x larger than the smallest.

 I’ve also left out any tying down of the LLM category to the transformer architecture.
-Despite that being the most dominant LLM architecture, others exist.
+Despite that being the most dominant LLM architecture, others exist (LSTM, Mamba, [Diffusion](https://x.com/InceptionAILabs/status/1894847919624462794)).

 Everything else in the definition was I think key to GPT-1 and the ‘LLM moment’.

 If you read the GPT-2 and GPT-3 papers they proceed almost straightforwardly from the success of GPT-1.
 Although GPT-1 does not include the words “large language model” at all, the latter papers do and refer to GPT-1 as such.
-So GPT-1 is an early LLM, and maybe the first, if its precendents ULMFit, ELMo, and CoVE can’t make the claim.
+So GPT-1 is an early LLM, and maybe the first, if its precedents—ULMFit, ELMo, and CoVE—can’t make the claim.

 ## Are any of CoVE, ELMo, and ULMFit LLMs?